Michael Stone

 History

-2007-08: Played his second straight season with the Calgary Hitmen in the WHL.
+2007-08: Michael Stone played his second straight season with the Calgary Hitmen in the WHL.
 Collected 35 points, (10 goals, 25 assists) in 71 games played, all career highs in the WHL.
 Earned the reputation for being a consistent, smart, and unruffled rearguard.

 2010-11: Stone skated in 70 of 80 games for the AHL's San Antonio Rampage in his first pro season.
 One of three rookie defensemen to play a significant role for the Rampage, he was -5 with 2 goals and 11 assists and had 27 PMs.
 The Rampage finished four points out of a playoff spot in the AHL's competitive West Division.